 11. Consider using a virtual private network (VPN)

 Public Wi-Fi networks can be risky as they generally offer little protection and hackers could intercept your online activity.
 A virtual private network (VPN) can protect your sensitive information as you surf the web in your favorite coffee shop or library, for example.
 When you connect to a VPN, the software encrypts and shields your mobile device’s online activity.

 Some identity thieves still rely on old-fashioned methods such as dumpster diving for credit card and loan offers, bank account statements, utility bills or medical bills.
-You should shred every document containing personal information before disposing of them.
+To prevent others from accessing your personal information, shred every document before disposing.
 Consider buying a paper shredder since a scammer may reconstruct a manually ripped paper.

 Fraudsters may steal your mail to get your name, date of birth, email address, phone number and other identifying information.
 Collect your mail every day and if you're going on vacation, contact your local post office to place up to a 30-day hold on your mail.
 You can make the request online at USPS.com.

 Identity thieves can use stolen information in several ways.
-While many may think that criminals use your personal information to open new credit card accounts or apply for loans, in reality this is just the tip of the iceberg.
+While many criminals use your personal information to open new credit card accounts or apply for loans, this is just the tip of the iceberg.

-Yes, financial identity theft is one of the most common types, but criminals use stolen personal data to receive medical services, apply for employment and even get their hands on your tax refund.
-Let’s go over the most common eight types:
+Yes, financial identity theft is one of the most common types, but criminals also use stolen personal data to receive medical services, apply for employment and even get their hands on your tax refund.
+Let’s go over the eight most common types: